Advertisement

 Publicly recognize open departments

-When Augusta, Columbus, and Macon police chiefs get asked why they haven't encrypted, they need political cover to answer "because we don't need to."
+When Atlanta, Columbus, and Macon law enforcement leaders get asked why they haven't encrypted, they need political cover to answer "because we don't need to."
 Public acknowledgment of their transparency gives them that cover and complicates the narrative for departments pushing for full encryption.

 Engage local government early